jamesrhester/ImgCIFHandler.jl/tools/README.md

 1. [Install Julia](https://julialang.org/downloads) if you don't already have it.
 2. Copy **all** `.jl` files and `Project.toml` from here to a convenient directory.

+### Updating

+Overwrite all `.jl` files and `Project.toml` from step 2 above with the latest copies from here.
+Delete the file `Manifest.toml` from the same directory if present as otherwise the latest version of `ImgCIFHandler.jl` may not be used.

 ### Usage

 For help, run `julia image_test.jl --help` after installation.